Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Mathematics/Asymptote.md

 *Cannot* be crossed

-A function can have *an unlimited amount of* vertical asymptotes
+A function can have *unlimited* vertical asymptotes

 A limit containing an expression of the form $\frac{c}{0}$ often has a vertical asymptote The side $0$ is approached from affects the direction of divergence (sign of $\infty$)